Simply Safe Dividends Review

-Simply Safe Dividends.com (SSD) is a dividend portfolio management service for investors looking to optimize dividend income.
-Aptly named, the site provides education, analysis, and strategies on generating dividend income safely.
-Dividends have made up 40-percent of total returns for U.S. and European stocks since the 1970s, according to SSD.
-The service was designed to provide a concise overview of your dividend stocks and ways to capitalize on opportunities to grow long-term income while minimizing risk.
+The service is designed to provide a concise overview of your dividend stocks and ways to capitalize on opportunities to grow long-term income while minimizing risk.
 While this seems relatively simple on the surface, the reality is that stocks with the highest dividends tend to be extremely risky.
-Newbies find out the hard way just how risky when these companies go bankrupt or abruptly cut their dividend.
-SSD tries to help investors avert those two painful outcomes through a diversified portfolio strategy on a single one-stop platform currently serving over 2,000 retirees.
+New dividend investors find out the hard way just how risky when these companies go bankrupt or abruptly cut their dividend.
+Simply Safe Dividends tries to help investors avert those two painful outcomes through a diversified portfolio strategy on a single one-stop platform currently serving over 2,000 retirees.

 Pitfalls of Dividend Investing

 While dividend investing may seem like a sophomoric way to grow a portfolio, the reality is that yield chasing can be very risky for amateurs who don’t research the underlying companies in advance.
 For example, an earnings miss could drop XYZ’s stock value by 25-percent, which spikes up the annual dividend yield to 11-percent.
 An uninformed investor may be enthralled by the double-digit yield and jump headfirst into the stock looking to capture the rising yield, only to have the stock plummet another 20-percent accompanied by news that they will be cutting the dividend payouts.
 Tools like Simply Safe Dividends and Dividend.com make investors aware of these risks, allowing them to navigate around the pitfalls of diversification.
 Let’s take a closer look.